Have you ever tried to connect with your WiFi system but faced an authentication problem instead?

 - 3: You need to press the WPS button on your router and wait for the connection to establish.

-The steps of using iMyFone Fixppo for Android is extremely easy.
+The steps of using ReiBoot for Android are extremely easy.
 You need to download the proper firmware, after which you need to enter your mobile into the download mode and simply follow the on-screen instructions.
 The program will start fixing the WiFi authentication error automatically.

 If you have tried all the methods mentioned above and you are nowhere close to solving the authentication problem, your last option is to factory reset your Android smartphone.
 Keep a mental note that all the data in your device will get erased in the process.